Religious name: Papal name

 A newly elected pope traditionally takes on a new name, called his regnal name or papal name.

 Lutheran Church

 In the Lutheran Churches, those who receive the sacrament of baptism are given a Christian name.

 Eastern Church

 Baptismal name

 In the Eastern Orthodox Church and Eastern Catholicism, converts often take a new name at the time of their reception into the church.
 When deciding on a name for their child, Orthodox parents will often name the child after a saint whose feast day falls on either the day of the child's birth or the day of its baptism.

 Monastic name

 Orthodox and Eastern catholic monks and nuns are often given a new monastic name at the time of their investiture.

-Judaism

-Converts to Judaism take a Hebrew name upon conversion.
-Born Jews generally have a patronymic Hebrew name which is used for religious purposes; this is frequently different from their legal name, especially when the latter is of gentile or non-Hebrew origin.

 Mandaeism

 In Mandaeism, a baptismal (zodiacal) or masbuta name, also known as malwasha, is a name given by a priest, as opposed to a legal name.
 Mandaeans have matronymic Mandaean names which are used in Mandaean rituals.
 A malwasha is linked with the mother's name and time of birth in order to protect the individual from their zodiac sign which is considered ominous.